alloy-lab/overland/SECURITY.md

 # Security Configuration

-This document outlines the security measures implemented in the Overland Stack application.
+This document outlines the security measures implemented in the Overland Stack application using the `@alloylab/security` package.

 ## Environment Variables